Women in comedy: Late night television

 American late night television (The Tonight Show, The Daily Show etc...) has been dominated by white men for almost its entire existence.
-With the exception of Full Frontal with Samantha Bee, no woman has had a late night show on a major network of her own.
 The platform allows a variety of comedic (monologues and shorts) and political (interviews and exposés) opportunities.

+Despite this, many women have been able to break through the male-dominated standard.
+Some shows hosted by women include Full Frontal with Samantha Bee, Amanpour & Company with Christiane Amanpour, and The Wanda Sykes Show with Wanda Sykes.
+Faye Emerson hosted The Faye Emerson Show on late night CBS in 1949.
+(For more examples, see List of American late night show hosts.)

 Film

 Film in general, as well as comedic film, continues to show the gender imbalance of other forms of comedy.
 In 2014, a study found that there were 2.24 male characters for every female character.
 Of the movies surveyed, 30.9% of the speaking characters were female.
-Additionally, one of the major storylines in the film industry (the romantic comedy), consistently follows traditional female roles, women to searching for a male partner.
+Additionally, one of the major storylines in the film industry, the romantic comedy, consistently follows traditional female roles, women to searching for a male partner.

+Despite this, film all the way back to the silent film era has featured prominent women comedians.
+Some significant examples of women in film from the Silent Film era include Gale Henry, Louise Fazenda, Colleen Moore, and Constance Talmadge.
+Representation of women comedians in film continued into the early sound era with female comedy teams like Anita Garvin and Marian Byron, famous for comedy short A Pair of Tights, which gave rise to a trend of female comedy duos.
+Another notable woman of the silent and early sound eras was actress, editor, writer, and comedian Marie Dressler.
+In 1914, she played Tillie in Tillie's Punctured Romance, the first full-length screen comedy.

 Social media

 Most women comedians in the US extensively use social media to produce comedy content, engage with fans, and influence their press coverage.
 Comedians include YouTubers and Influencers, such as Colleen Ballinger, also known as the fictional character, Miranda Sings.
 Ballinger was the most followed female comedic YouTuber in 2022, with 21.5m TikTok followers compared to 23.2m subscribers on YouTube.
 A study in 2023 found that 92% use Instagram, 89% use Twitter, only 48% run a YouTube account, and 58% of women comedians host at least one podcast.
 While only 46% of women comedians make content for TikTok, the platform provided half the total digital media following for some of the most popular women comedians.